JTaisey389/city_explorer_api/README.md

 Actual time needed to complete:

-Number and name of feature:
+Number and name of feature: Feature 04 Errors

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

 Start time: